pay-rails/pay/docs/stripe/1_overview.md

 @checkout_session = current_user.payment_processor.checkout(mode: "setup")
 ```

-Success and cancel and cancel URLs are automatically generated for you and point to the root URL.
+Success and cancel URLs are automatically generated for you and point to the root URL.
 To customize these, pass in the following options.

 ```ruby
 @checkout_session = current_user.payment_processor.checkout(